chibiboba/JS-202/My Notes/Cheet Sheet.md

 ##### IDs

-- The `id` attribute applies a unique identification string to a single element, such as a headline; no other `id` attributes on the page should have the same ID.
+- The `id` attribute applies a unique identification string to a single element, such as a headline.
+- `id` attributes **must be unique on the page**: no two elements can have an `id` attribute with the same value.

 ```html
 <h1>This is a plain h1 heading</h1>